 Regulation risk: Low

-The vast majority of crypto enthusiasts do not have the resources to run a solo validator node.
-Pooled staking is the next best option: investors pool their money together via pooling platforms.
-Once the pool reaches 32 ETH, the platform deploys it to activate a validator node, and the members of the pool share in the rewards.
+Most crypto enthusiasts do not have the resources to run a solo validator node.
+The next best option is pooled staking: investors pool their money via pooling platforms.
+Once the pool reaches 32 ETH, the platform deploys it to activate a validator node and the members of the pool share in the rewards.